 I put the Crane M2 to the test in a variety of scenarios - low light, action shots, and panoramas.
 In all cases, the gimbal performed admirably.

 The stabilization is on point.
 Videos come out impressively smooth and stable, whether you're walking, running, or even jumping.
 And for those who love their action fast, the sport mode keeps up brilliantly with quick movements.

 An often-overlooked aspect of the Crane M2 is its minimum load capacity.
 Anything under this threshold won't balance.
 With a 0.29-pound minimum load capacity, the Crane M2 can comfortably accommodate the majority of smartphones on the market.

 However, if your primary device is a smartphone, I would recommend opting for the Zhiyun Smooth 4, a more budget-friendly option designed specifically for smartphones.

-For those who wish to mount action cameras, the Crane M2 might pose some challenges due to most action cameras weighing in under its minimum load capacity.
+For those who wish to mount action cameras, the Crane M2 might pose some challenges due to most action cameras (and flashlights) weighing in under its minimum load capacity.
 To overcome this, you could encase your action camera in its waterproof housing before mounting it to the gimbal, effectively increasing its weight.
 Yet, if an action camera is your primary device, consider something like the Hohem iSteady Pro 2, which is a highly rated action camera gimbal stabilizer.